jespersm/cytoscape-gremlin/README.md

 Gremlin Graphs are often too large for Cytoscape: this plugin allows you to write Gremlin queries and import the result as a network.
 Queries can be parameterized and stored for reuse.

-Eventually, the plugin can be downloaded from the [Cytoscape App Store](http://apps.cytoscape.org/apps/cytoscapegremlin)
+Eventually, the plugin can be downloaded from the [Cytoscape App Store](http://apps.cytoscape.org/apps/cytoscapegremlin) - but not yet.

 This app is based on the Cytoscape Neo4j Plugin, but ported to Gremlin by Jesper Steen Møller
 Citation: [Mining functional annotations across species; Sven Warris, Steven Dijkxhoorn, Teije van Sloten, T.L.H. van de Vossenberg, bioRxiv, 2018](https://www.biorxiv.org/content/early/2018/07/16/369785)